-In many places around the world prayer is considered a one way conversation.
-When we think about prayer, we often first think about speaking, asking, enquiring, petitioning, or complaining to God.
-Less often when we think about prayer, do we think about listening.
+Did you know that in many places around the world, prayer is considered a one-way conversation?
+In fact, when we think about prayer, we often first think about speaking, asking, enquiring, petitioning, or complaining to God.
+But, do we think about listening prayer?

-Prayer involves both sharing and listening!
-Prayer is relational.
+However, prayer involves both sharing and listening!
+In fact, its relational.

 Can we really hear God’s voice?

 The Bible is full of expressions and experiences in which God spoke.
 A few of those examples include;

 Jesus Is The Word

 We consider the Bible as the written Word of God and Jesus to be the visible expression of God’s Word.

 First is “logos” which is normally used to refer to the written Word of God or scripture.
 The second is “rhema” which is usually associated with a fresh Holy Spirit revealed in the moment.
 Consequently, sometimes God uses scripture (logos), nature, another person, or even His Spirit within us to communicate these “rhema” words.

 In fact, both Jesus and Paul encouraged us to believe that God speaks to us in the present to give and sustain life!